heavybullets8/heavy-ops/kubernetes/apps/game/minecraft/README.md

 Tells the world which behavior packs to load and their versions.

-### valid_known_packs.json

-Tells the server which packs are valid and where to find them.
-This prevents "unknown pack" errors.

 ### server.properties

 - `texturepack-required=true` forces clients to download resource packs